 - Determine how much money you need to pay your bills if you are unable to work for 4-12 months. (mortgage/rent, utilities, TV, phones, car payments, insurance, gas, food, etc.

 - Add 50,000-$100,000 for hospital and medical bills if you don’t have health insurance.
-If you do, add for deductibles, co-payments plus treatment, therapy, home care and medications not covered by health insurance.
+If you do, add enough to cover deductibles, co-payments plus treatment, therapy, home care, and medications not covered by health insurance.

 - Add how much more money you want for your pain and suffering if you are injured.

-- The total of 1-4 is the amount of underinsured coverage you need to purchase .
+- The total amount of 1-4 is the amount of underinsured coverage you need to purchase.